What do hosts do?

 Can I share host duties with a friend?

 Yes.
-Consistency is the most important thing, so if sharing makes it easier to meet more often, then you should do that.
+Consistency is the most important thing, so if sharing makes it easier to meet more often, then do that.

 Can I gather two different groups in a month?

 Yes.
-Some might want to round up a co-ed group for an evening meeting and then a group of women for coffee.
+Some might want to round up a co-ed group for an evening meeting and then a different group for daytime.
 Fine by us.

 What if I can’t get the group together every month?